St. Catherine of Siena Catholic Church Steel Tracery

 Overcoming Challenges

-These frames are approximately 40 ft by 50 ft, and with this large size the they need to be spliced to accommodate shipping requirements.
-This connection needs to be designed carefully in order to maintain the geometry of the frame as well as consider how it will affect the AESS finish.
+The frames were approximately 40 ft by 50 ft, and with this large size they needed to be spliced to accommodate shipping requirements.
+This connection needed to be designed carefully in order to maintain the geometry of the frame as well as consider how it will affect the AESS finish.

 Have a project to discuss?